liding103/fantasy-football-power-rank/README.md

 ## Excel Model

 The power rankings are run through a single Excel file with some help from VBA for pictures/graphs.
-The model for week 13 of last year's season is included in this repository.
+The Excel file for week 13 of last year's season is included in this repository.
 Exploring the model sheet by sheet:

 #### Output

-Main output sheet which includes overall rank, rank trend, last game, metric ranks (roster, season, recent), playoff odds, and number of times each team was the high ("JR") and low ("SV") scorer each week.
+Main [output](#overall-rankings) sheet which includes overall rank, rank trend, last game, metric ranks (roster, season, recent), playoff odds, and number of times each team was the high ("JR") and low ("SV") scorer each week.

 Images (team icon, # of JRs, # of SVs) are updated by pressing refresh button which executes a VBA code snippet to reload images from the drive and position accordingly.
-The rest of the output table is linked and formatted to fully update without manual input.
+The rest of the output table is linked to other sheets with `INDEX/MATCH` functions and formatted to update without manual input.
+The "Trending" arrows are cell formatted to show an up arrow/down arrow/dashes for a positive/negative/zero value and are conditionally formatted to be green/red/grey accordingly.

 #### Power Rankings